Only the rich make money trading options, right?

 So, how do you make money trading options if you are not staying up to date with the latest news?

 David Jaffee recommends crafting a watch list and trading a maximum of two to four securities.

 Trading Facebook, an industry leader like PayPal, or Mastercard are great places to start if you are trading options with a small account.

 You can even trade just one underlying stock and get comfortable with it to make the most of your smaller account trading options (read options trading tips).

 Trading too many underlyings at once burdens you with too much responsibility, and you could end up losing money.

-David Jaffee has a multi-million-dollar options trading account and only has trades on five securities at a time.
+David Jaffee believes that even if you have a multi-million-dollar options trading account, it's still best to be disciplined and only have positions on four or five securities at a time.

 Learn the Trading Ranges of Your Stocks